- 300,000 + IPs & 2000 + Servers

 PureVPN is a good enough VPN but its credibility is majorly affected through its own bad policies that it can do away with quite easily.
 I can never understand why PureVPN hasn’t corrected this thing yet as its gnawing away at its chances of being much more appealing.

-PureVPN says that “it keeps zero logs” and that its offers a “31 Day Refund Policy”.
+PureVPN says that it offers a “31 Day Refund Policy”.

 But if you go in and dig deeper into the provider’s site, which most users don’t, you would find that these statements are a bit “over-sweeping”.